zprovenzale/CSC212FishGrid/README.md

 ### Rubric and Reflection (=15)

-You must include a PDF file in your submission that identifies the grade you expect on this assignment based on what you completed.

-In addition, you will write 10 statements of either:
- - Accomplishments: things that you understand much better now.
- - Challenges: things that you are still working on understanding.
+You must fill out the following [Google Form]() to let me know your accomplishments on this project.
 I will provide direct feedback to your writing.

+When you submit, it tells you can immediately "Edit Your Response" -- copy and paste that link for later if you want to incrementally fill out the Rubric!

 ## Program Compiles (=15)
 This includes that your code should be professional.